Heidelberg

 Transport servicing is good compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-According to the 2021 Census, 42.8% of residents work from home, possibly due to COVID-19 conditions.
-The service frequency is 603 trips per day across all routes, equating to approximately 140 weekly trips per stop.
+According to the 2021 Census, a significant 42.8% of residents work from home, which may be influenced by COVID-19 conditions.
+On average, there are 603 trips daily across all routes, equating to around 140 weekly trips per individual stop.

 Frequently Asked Questions - Transport